TrafficGuard/sophia/docs/docs/software-engineer.md

 At TrafficGuard we have projects in Terraform HCL, JavaScript/TypeScript, PHP and Python.

-Nous aims to be a flexible platform, and one example is the language specific tooling.
+Sophia aims to be a flexible platform, and one example is the language specific tooling.
 The project detection also detects which language a project uses.

 The initial `LanguageTools` interface has the `generateProjectMap` and `installPackage` methods.